kijinosu/icus.data/README.md

 icusbib[author = "^Oates"]
 ```

-    ## *ICUS07:C01:G03:S03* J. C. Oates.
+    ## [1] J. C. Oates.
 "The art of suicide".
-In: _The
+In: _The re-evaluation of
-    ## re-evaluation of existing values and the search for absolute values_.
+    ## existing values and the search for absolute values_.
+The Seventh
-    ## The Seventh International Conference on the Unity of the Sciences.
+    ## International Conference on the Unity of the Sciences.
+(Sheraton-Boston
-    ## (Sheraton-Boston Hotel, 11.
+    ## Hotel, 11.
 24, 1978-11.
 26, 1978). chairpersonE.
-P.
+P. Wigner and J. C.
-    ## Wigner and J. C. Eccles.
+    ## Eccles.
 With a comment. by I. Soll.
-International
+International Cultural Foundation.
-    ## Cultural Foundation.
-Boston, MA, 1978.
+    ## Boston, MA, 1978.
     ## <https://icus.org/wp-content/uploads/2016/02/ICUS-VII-Program.pdf>
     ## (visited on 05/12/2023).